Br1ckmaster/portfolio/pages/catburglar.md

 <h4>Trailer for Cat Burglar!</h4>
 {% include youtubePlayerCatburglar.html %}

-<p>For more information about Cat Burglar and the source code,
+<p>For more information about Cat Burglar & the source code,
 click <a href ="https://github.com/stevencoombe/Game-Dev-Sim/" title="Cat Burglar GitHub Page">here</a>.</p>

 <p>You can download & play Cat Burglar by clicking the download button below.</p>